Bloodhounds hunting 'Devil in the Ozarks' fugitive are seen as key part of manhunt

 They also save lives, as one young bloodhound did just two weeks ago in Maine.
 Millie, a 10-month-old hound tracked a 5-year-old girl with autism who went missing from her home on May 16, Maine State Police said.
 The dog found the girl waist-deep in water in a cedar swamp, the agency said.
 Authorities credited Millie's dedication and “incredible nose” for saving the girl.

+Bloodhounds are also independent, a key trait for searches.
+“When it gets to be a difficult search they don’t look to you for help, that they go forth themselves,” Heck said.

-Bad weather confounded the hunt for Hardin, who was serving a 30-year sentence for murder when he escaped from the North Central Unit, a medium-security prison in Calico Rock, Arkansas.
+Bad weather confounded the hunt for Hardin, who was serving a 30-year sentence for murder when he escaped from the prison in Calico Rock, Arkansas.

 The hound found - then lost - Hardin's scent when heavy rains blew through the area, said state prison spokesman Rand Champion.
 Hardin was tracked for less than a quarter of a mile when the bloodhound lost the trail.
 The fugitive could have gone in any direction after that.